 Consultation Initial Dental Exam

 Welcome to a family dental clinic with the widest variety of services in the Lacey / Olympia and Centralia / Chehalis areas.
-Understanding your oral health needs begins with a thorough initial exam and consultation.
+Understanding your oral health needs begins with a thorough dental exam and initial consultation.

 You should be checked and cleaned twice per year, or more frequent if directed by the dental hygienist.
 Regular exams and cleanings are essential in maintaining the health of your gums and teeth, and in discovering any dental problems early before they become too serious.